robin-carry/simple-algos/README.md

     ii.
 Complexity: O(nlogn)

     _Trick: Check each time the `right` is swapped with `left` or the `right` stack is done and `left` stack has values remaining._

+3. Multiplying String Numbers: Give two large enough numbers in string representation, give multiplcation output.

+    Input: Two strings with only digits in it.
+    Output: String representation of the multiplication.

+    _Trick: Number of length `m` & `n`, results in number with length `m+n`.
+Use Array of length `m+n`.
+O(n^2)` complexity_

 ## Sorting